hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 as well.

-It is important to note that all of this happens concurrently—i.e. tasks will overlap—, but not in parallel—nothing will ever happen at the same time.
+It is important to note that all of this happens concurrently—i.e. tasks will overlap—, but not parallel—nothing will ever happen at the same time.
 If we had a facility that allows us to run different continuations in different operating system threads, we could potentially also add parallelism.
 But we’ll not open that can of worms, partly because it would complicate the